-I am a fifth year PhD candidate in political science at Brown University.
-For the fall of 2018, I am a visiting researcher at Sciences Po Centre d’études européennes in Paris, France.
+I am a sixth year PhD candidate in political science at Brown University.

-- How and why do policy elites and bureaucrats change their mind about the overall goals of policy?
+- How and why do political elites change their mind about the overall goals of policy?

 - What is the role of formal and informal economic analysis in political and policy change?

-To investigate these questions, I have completed extensive archival field research in United States and France.
-My research draws from different disciplines, such at sociology, psychology, and economics, and my broader interests broadly include business-state relations, institutional change, antitrust, intellectual property rights, the politics of economic ideas.
+To investigate these questions, I have completed extensive archival field research in the United States and France, to track the changes in economic beliefs among political and policy leaders over time in both countries.
 I am originally from Massachusetts and got my B.A. from the University of California at Berkeley.